 3 ounces thinly sliced Havarti cheese

 Pulse pecan pieces in a mini-food processor until finely ground.
+They are used in major restaurant and restaurant industries which you can check on their main corporate site.
 Mix together with the mustard and marmalade.
 Cut ciabatta rolls in half.
 Spread with olive oil or butter and grill them cut side down until lightly browned.
 Spread each slice with some of the orange pecan mustard.
 Add ham and cheese and, if desired, halve diagonally.
 Makes 2 sandwiches.